-A full-scale biofilm-enhanced aerated lagoon using a fixed submerged media was monitored over one year to quantify its simultaneous organic matter removal and nitrification performance.
-The system was operating at a high organic loading rate averaging 5.8 gCBOD5/m2 of media per day (23.9 gCBOD5/m3 of lagoon per day) and temperatures ranging from 1.6°C to 20.8°C. The system showed an extended seasonal nitrification period compared to a typical suspended growth system of the same dimensions.
-An extension of complete nitrification with approximately 1 month was observed in the fall despite the decrease of operating temperature down to 4°C. During this maximum nitrification period, substantial total nitrogen removal was measured (30%), effluent un-ionized ammonia percent was reduced, and a temporary loss of nitrification related to the high presence of solids was experienced.
-During wintertime, a low nitrate production was still present, suggesting year-long retention of nitrifying bacteria in the biofilm.
+A full-scale biofilm-enhanced aerated lagoon using fixed submerged media was monitored using automated water quality monitoring stations over the span of one year to quantify its nitrification performance.
+The system was operating at a high organic loading rate averaging 5.8 g total $CBOD_5/m^2$ of media per day (23.9 g total $CBOD_5/m^3$ of lagoon per day), a total ammonia nitrogen loading rate averaging 0.9 g NH4-N/m2 day $(3.7 \text{ g NH}4\text{-N/m}^3 \text{ day})$, and temperatures ranging from 1.6 to 20.8°C. The system showed an extended seasonal nitrification period compared with a simulated aerated lagoon system of the same dimensions.
+This extension of complete nitrification with approximately 1 month was observed in the fall despite the decrease of operating temperature down to 4°C. During this maximum nitrification period, substantial denitrification occurred, and the effluent un-ionized ammonia ratio was reduced.
+A temporary loss of nitrification was also experienced in relation to an episode of elevated suspended solids concentration.
+Measured biofilm characteristics, namely the detachment dynamics and the biofilm thickness, were used to explain this temporary nitrification loss.
+During wintertime, a low nitrate production was still observed, suggesting yearlong retention of nitrifying bacteria in the biofilm. © 2019 Water Environment Federation